FedericoVasile1/website/README.md

-This is the
+This is the source code to my website.
-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+Borrowed from Jon Barron's public academic website: https://jonbarron.info/.